17356-final-project-org/17776-final-project/README.md

 0) Install Google Chrome if not already installed

-1) Download the zip file that is in this directory
+1) Download the zip file that is in this directory (click here to download: https://github.com/17356-final-project-org/17776-final-project/raw/main/rival_final.zip)

 2) Unpack the zip file

-3) type the folowing into the chrome search bar: chrome://extensions/
+3) type the following into the chrome search bar: chrome://extensions/

-4) click on the top left button labeled "load unpacked"
+4) check that the "Developer mode" toggle at the top right corner is turned on. then click on the top left button labeled "Load unpacked"

 5) select the folder that was unpacked in step 2.
 Note: just click the folder, not any specific file within the folder